 How Much Does Youth Hockey Cost in Pennsylvania?

-Pennsylvania is a hockey powerhouse with deep traditions in both Pittsburgh and Philadelphia.
-The state produces elite talent at every level, and the sheer number of programs — from Tier I AAA to recreational house leagues — gives families options at every price point.
+Pennsylvania has a deep hockey tradition in both Pittsburgh and Philadelphia.
+The state produces talent at every level, and the number of programs (from Tier I AAA to recreational house leagues) gives families options at every price point.
 Western PA tends to be more affordable than the Philadelphia suburbs.

 Season Cost by Level